-ALL WATERS of the state are open to fishing yearround except immediately below and page 15: • The Red River below the Drayton Dam for a
+ALL WATERS of the state are open to fishing year-round except below.

 - The Red River below the Drayton Dam for a distance of 150 feet. - From or within 100 feet of the bridge located between North and South Lake Metigoshe. - Areas near the Garrison Dam Tailrace so posted by the U.S. Army Corps of Engineers. - No individual shall fish or boat in areas posted and designated by the Game and Fish Department.